 Section 7.
-The Institutional Superintendent or their designee at Department of Public Welfare Institutions shall give the Local Union Steward as much advance notice as possible of any inspections to be conducted by appropriate certifying and accrediting bodies, such as Medicare, JCAH, ACDD or similar bodies.
+The Institutional Superintendent or their designee at Department of Human Services Institutions shall give the Local Union Steward as much advance notice as possible of any inspections to be conducted by appropriate certifying and accrediting bodies, such as Medicare, JCAH, ACDD or similar bodies.

-SUCCESSORS
+ARTICLE 45 SUCCESSORS

 In the event the Employer sells, leases, transfers or assigns any of its facilities to other political subdivisions, corporations or persons, and such lease, transfer, sale or assignment would result in the layoff, furlough or termination of employees covered by this bargaining agreement, the Employer shall attempt in good faith to arrange for the placement of such employees with the new Employer.
-The Employer shall notify the Union in writing at least 30 days in advance of any such sale, lease, transfer or assignment.
+The Employer shall notify the Union in writing at least 60 days in advance of any such sale, lease, transfer or assignment.

-PRESERVATION OF BARGAINING UNIT WORK
+ARTICLE 46 PRESERVATION OF BARGAINING UNIT WORK

 Section 1.
-The Employer may contract/assign bargaining unit work, subject to the limitations set forth in this Article.
+It is the Commonwealth's intent to utilize bargaining unit employees to perform bargaining unit work to the fullest extent feasible.
+It is understood the Employer may contract/assign bargaining unit work, subject to the limitations set forth in this Article.